jistjoalal/youtube-agg/README.md

 - <s>schedule scraping</s>
 - <s>deploy to heroku</s>
 - <s>channel list page</s>
-- some way of adding more channels dynamicaly?
+- <s>way of adding more channels easily</s>
-  - save the title w/ scraper and I'd call this done.

 - tests
 - about page
 - transitions look glitchy on live site
+- research how blocking scraper is / how it affects UX while running
+- redirect to err page when offline

 - add an icon library
 - google fonts for the title
-- style w/ bootstrap
+- pro styles

+- more channel data
+  - (url, banner, subs, ttl views, post freq.)
+  - sort channels
 - a way to request/vote on channel to be added?
 - notifications for new videos?
+- a way of tagging videos w/ keywords?
+- search bar?

 ## local
 ```sh